 Staying in compliance: GMP challenges in a personalized medicine world

-Manufacturing autologous therapies requires aseptic manufacturing suites, which means high GMP classification during manufacturing (unless manufacturing is conducted in closed processes).
-Additionally, most manufacturing is currently done by manual aseptic processing, which requires highly trained and qualified personnel.
+Producing autologous therapies require aseptic manufacturing suites.
+Unless the manufacturing area uses closed processes, this requires a high GMP classification.
+Additionally, most production suites use manual aseptic processing, which requires highly trained and qualified personnel.
 And as more therapies for more patients are produced, more manufacturing suites are needed to be able to produce batches in parallel.
-Instead of ‘scale up’, we need to think ‘scale out’ for commercialization.
+So it is a case of "scale-out" rather than "scale-up".

 >> Read more on the Annex 1 draft from the EMA